Skip to main content

 A few companies over the years have attempted to rent motorcycles for the Nordschleife, but all the ones that I know of ended up crashed, with the customers in hospital.

-Currently, as of June 2024, no companies offer rentals for the ‘Ring.
+At the time of writing, no companies offer rentals for the ‘Ring.
 Local dealers, like Schmitz in Adenau do offer rentals for the glorious local roads, but specifically forbid the machines from entering any racetrack.

 Can I hire a car to drive on the Nürburgring?